Varo486/AV1_Autoencoder_script/README.md

 * ab-av1
 * beep (optional for pc-spkr output during batch encodes)
 * tput (for batch progress with AOMENC when encoding files in parallel)

+Pending bugs:
+* Parallel encoding is not available at the moment with the current script (separate script in testing needs to be implemented to the original)
+* 5.1 opus audio does not work currently, it will prompt a failure during an encode